dimgeor/Invaders-Arcade-Game/README.md

 > An Invaders arcade game for the tiva-c launchpad and the mk-II boosterpack based on my custom RTOS.
 > The specific RTOS was made as part of my final project for the Real Time Bluetooth Networks EDX course.
-> The project was made on Keil U-Vision v5.
+> The project was made on Keil uVision5.

+> The BSP (Board Support Package) files were provided by the instructors.
+>
+> Because my MK-II boosterpack came faulty without the temperature sensor I had to modify the BSP files.
+The originals are included.

 ## Video Demo